kyletress/dotfiles/README.md

 The script will then symlink anything with a `.symlink` extension.
 This is still a work in progress.

 ## To Do
 Clone important repos and dev tools.
+Install Ruby.
+Latest and required.